-- · Write the topic title in the centre circle
+- Write the topic title in the centre circle

 - Place ticks as follows in boxes A, B and C to indicate emphasis.

 - ✓ ✓ ✓ ✓ major emphasis

-✓ ✓ ✓ some emphasis
+- ✓ ✓ ✓ some emphasis

-✓ ✓ little emphasis
+- \checkmark \checkmark little emphasis

-✗ one emphasis
+- X no emphasis

 - Place one or more ticks in the appropriate sections of box D to show the emphasis of the study in terms of geographical location(s).